 If you have an invention that you want to patent, you’ll need to visit the USPTO website, which can be filed online or via paper filing.
 The costs associated with the patent application vary depending on the type of protection being sought.

 - Patents prevent other people and businesses from manufacturing, using, and/or selling your invention.

 - Trademarks protect your words, symbols, phrases, and logos that you use to identify your goods or services, i.e., packaging on products, name of products, business logos, etc.

 - The overlap of patents, trademarks, and copyrights generally doesn’t occur.
 However, if a design patent protects the design of a product, then that product may also have a trademark or copyright on its name.

 - In certain cases, you may be able to obtain a copyright and patent.

 - Copyright owners also have an exclusive right to the work, including a right to duplicate their own work, display the work in public, and perform the work publicly.

 If you need help with registering your trademark or patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.